Important information about the price of your journey.

 Are there any disadvantages?

-A small group of travellers have chosen to leave the train after the peak hours to check out and then check in again, allowing them to continue their journey with a discount.
+A small group of travellers chose to leave the train after the peak hours to check out and then check in again, allowing them to continue their journey with a discount.
 This is no longer possible, because the price of the journey is determined from the moment of the first check-in.

 There are a number of solutions to this situation;